2023 Most Popular History Master's Degree Schools in Kansas

 Check out the history master's degree programs at these schools if you want to attend one of the most popular in Kansas.

-Our 2023 rankings named Fort Hays State University the most popular school in Kansas for history students working on their master’s degree.
+Our analysis found Fort Hays State University to be the most popular school for history students who want to pursue a master’s degree in Kansas.
 FHSU is a fairly large public school located in the town of Hays.

 Women make up 55% of the history majors at the school.

-Read full report on History at Fort Hays State University
+Full History at Fort Hays State University Report

 About 33% of the students majoring in history at the school are women while 67% are male.

 A rank of #2 on this year’s list means Pittsburg State University is a great place for history students working on their master’s degree.
-Located in the town of Pittsburg, Pitt State is a public college with a moderately-sized student population.
+Located in the distant town of Pittsburg, Pitt State is a public school with a medium-sized student population.

 Of the 6 students majoring in history at Pitt State, 67% are male and 33% are female.